f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/VMware/vmware-esxi-deploy-demo-guide.rst

       .. figure:: Assets/labels.jpg

       - Enter Label key name and value for the key.
-Click on “Add key button” to create key-value pair.
+Click on ``Add key button`` to create key-value pair.
       - Navigating to Multi-Cloud Network Connect > Site Management > App Stack Sites.
 Select the site to which labels need to be assigned and click on Manage Configuration.

       .. figure:: Assets/site-mgmt.jpg